hot-chain/hotchain/README.md

 ```

 ### Getting the code
-To download all of the code, download Hotc and a recursion or two of submodules.
+To download all of the code, download hotc and a recursion or two of submodules.
 The easiest way to get all of this is to do a recursive clone:

 `git clone https://github.com/hotcio/hotc --recursive`